-State Mutual Worcester, Mass., three policies, \$19,000, \$10,000, \$5,000.
+Penn Mutual, Philadelphia, Pa., three policies, \$10,000, \$10,000, \$5,000.
+State Mutual Worcester, Mass., three policies, \$10,000, \$10,000, \$5,000.
 Washington Life, New York, one pollicy, \$10,000.
-Total, \$291,449.
+Total. \$291,449.

 Campaign Against Mange.

-LINCOLN-Dr. C. A. McKim. state veterinarian, expects to begin a cam- state.
-She made confession of the paign against mange, which has made deed. great hedaway among the cattle on the ranges.
-He will quarantine several counties at a time and compel the ranchmen to rid their herds of the disease before he will raise the quarantine and permit cattle to be shipped out or in the counties.
-It is probable that he will select Hayes, Hitchcock, Cook, Dundy and Chase counties as the first field of the campaign.
+LINCOLN-Dr. C. A. McKim, state paign against mange, which has made great hedaway among the cattle on the out or in the counties.
+It is probable killed. that he will select Hayes, Hitchcock, Cook, Dundy and Chase counties as the first field of the campaign.

 Drills for National Guard.

 LINCOLN-Competitive squad drills will be a feature of the winter work of the National Guard companies.
-At the meeting of the military board it | vards. was decided to encourage these drills and to offer numerous prizes for the best drilled squads.
-These will be each for a prize.
+At the meeting of the military board it was decided to encourage these drills and to offer numerous prizes for the best drilled squads.
+These will be followed by section and platoon drills, each for a prize.

 Peter Jansen Sells His Farm.

-BEATRICE-Peter Jansen, who re cently located in this city, has sold his 2,000-acre ranch in Jefferson county for \$75 per acre, or \$150,000.
-Mr. Jansen has been one of the leading farmers and stock raisers for the past thirty years, and will now take life
+BEATRICE-Peter Jansen, who recently located in this city, has sold his 2.000-acre ranch in Jefferson county for \$75 per acre, or \$150,000.
+Mr. Jansen has been one of the leading farmers and stock raisers for the past thirty years, and will now take life easy.

 Prize for Nebraska Corn.

 Deputy State Superintendent E. C. Bishop has received notice that a Chicago firm has offered a \$100 prize in the Nebraska corn growing contest.
 It has not been decided in what class the prize will be offered.

 Ditch Laborer Shot and Killed.

-SCOTTS BLUFF-Arthur Crocker, a laborer at Burke's camp on the government irrigation ditch about ten miles north of here, was shot and instantly killed by a negro.
-The negro Mickey ordered his release after visitescaped.
+SCOTTS BLUFF-Arthur Crocker, a laborer at Burke's camp on the government irrigation ditch about ten miles north of here, was shot and inescaped.

-· Found Dead in Room.
-MOOREFIELD-Mr. Kelley, father in-law of the railroad agent of Moorefield, was found dead in his room.
+Found Dead in Room.
+MOOREFIELD-Mr. Kelley, fatherin-law of the railroad agent of Moore-field, was found dead in his room.
 The cause of his death is unknown.

 Big Price for Ranch.
 FALLS CITY-Mr. Fred Wittwer, a well known farmer of this county residing at Salem, a few days ago purchased the Orendorff ranch near Coatesville, this state, paying therefor \$75,000.
-Mr. Wittwer, who made ranch, where he will make his future hundred acres of beets grown near Lex. ily lived in it and they escaped unin-
+Mr. Wittwer, who made possessed of 1,200 acres of choice land home.

-Died in Her Sleen.
+Died in Her Sleep.

 LINCOLN-Mrs. C. F. Barras, wife of a Lincoln building contractor, died in her sleep at her home, 3103 Vine street.
 She was 54 years of age.
-When she retired there was no sign of Ill health or depression.
+When she retired there was no sign of ill health or depression.

 Using the Apple Surplus.
-PALLS CITY-The new vinegar here is now in full operation, employapple crop of this vicinity.
+FALLS CITY-The new vinegar factory which has recently been built apple crop of this vicinity.